 If left untreated, a prolactinoma can cause more serious health problems.
 Prolactin floods the bloodstream, reducing estrogen and causing reproductive problems.
 As the adenoma grows, it can threaten the surrounding tissues.

-Too much prolactin can reduce production of the hormones estrogen and testosterone, resulting in decreased bone density and an increased risk of osteoporosis.
+Too much prolactin can reduce the production of the hormones estrogen and testosterone, resulting in decreased bone density and an increased risk of osteoporosis.

 The pituitary gland controls many other hormones aside from prolactin.
-With larger prolactinomas, pressure on the normal pituitary gland can cause dysfunction of other hormones controlled by the pituitary, resulting in hypothyroidism, adrenal insufficiency and growth hormone deficiency.
+With larger prolactinomas, pressure on the normal pituitary gland can cause dysfunction of other hormones controlled by the pituitary, resulting in hypothyroidism, adrenal insufficiency, and growth hormone deficiency.